goobar-dev/android-305-android-bootcamp-kotlin/labs/lab-19.md

 ## Challenges

+1. Update the color schems in `Theme.kt` to customize the theme of your application
+2. Update the text styles in `Type.kt` to customize the typography in your application

 # 🖥 Lab 19 Hints: Create a new Jetpack Compose app

 ## 💡 How do I change which composeable is being drawn?